The Magic Monday FAQ

 If your children are more than seven years old, they’ll be fine around ceremonial magic.
 Don’t worry about it.
 They shouldn’t start learning it themselves until after puberty, though, because the energies of magic are also the energies of sexuality, and the subtle channels in their bodies need to open up naturally, rather than being forced open by magical workings.

 What about seasonal celebrations?
 That depends on the kind of celebrations you have in mind.
 The seasonal rites in my book The Druidry Handbook are fine for kids of any age, and so are equivalent workings such as the seasonal rituals of the Order of Bards Ovates and Druids (OBOD)—your kids can even take an active role in these rites.
-The serious magical workings given in my books The Celtic Golden Dawn and The Druid Grove Handbook are for trained adult practitioners only, and should be treated according to the rules given above.
+The serious ceremonial magical workings given in my books The Celtic Golden Dawn and The Druid Grove Handbook are for trained adult practitioners only, and should be treated according to the rules given above.

 What about natural magic?
 Kids are fine around natural magic—in most traditional cultures it’s common to use various forms of natural magic to protect and bless children from the moment they’re born.
 If you’re pregnant or nursing, have your partner or a friend do the magical work; otherwise, you can do as you wish.
 By the way, many children love natural magic and can be introduced to the simpler forms of it at an early age; teaching your kids to make an amulet with herbs of protection and blessing, and recite a prayer over it, makes a great project for a rainy day.